huaweicloud/terraform-provider-huaweicloud/docs/resources/identity_project.md

 # huaweicloud_identity_project

-Manages a Project resource within HuaweiCloud Identity And Access Management service.
+Manages an IAM project resource within HuaweiCloud.

--> You *must* have security admin privileges in your HuaweiCloud cloud to use this resource.
+-> **NOTE:** You *must* have admin privileges to use this resource.

 !>  Deleting projects is not supported.
 The project is only removed from the state, but it remains in the cloud.